 Pack ‘n Plays often have an optional elevated sleeping area for newborns that can be removed as needed.
 Children can sleep or play at the bottom of the pack ‘n play when the playform has been taken out.

 (One of the main functions of a PNP is that it can be a contained, portable, and safe, though small, play area for a baby.
 You can move it from room to room easily depending on what you’re doing and keep baby entertained and contained!)

 They may also have an attached, folding, or removable changing table for infants, as well.
 There could be mobiles and other toys attached to the pack ‘n play.

 The rest of the structure will be made of a flexible vinyl or polyester type material that’s perfectly suited to folding.

-As far as size and weight go:
+As far as size, weight, and dimensions of pack ‘n plays go: